fountum/mobile-sync-notes/business-analysis-midterm-review.md

 Functional requirements focus on what functions a system needs to perform for a business to meet their needs.
 This manifests as features and capabilities of a system.

 Non-functional requirements are how the system operates.
 How much downtime, how fast it has to respond, the design, etc. This are generally characteristics of the system, not what it's capable of.

+## Scalability
+Ability of information systems to scale (get bigger, support more data or users)

 ## FURPS
 |FURPS category| Description|